Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Leaks or blockage at a site where tissue is sewn or stapled together (anastomosis), requiring further procedures or even another major operation to repair
+Leaks, blockage at a site where tissue is sewn or stapled together (anastomosis), or bleeding, requiring further procedures or even another major operation to repair

 Breathing problems, such as pneumonia, which may require ventilation

 Blood clot(s) in the legs that may travel to the lungs or heart

 Injury to the spleen, sometimes requiring removal of the spleen

 Recurrent vomiting that requires a procedure to stop the problem

 Problems from anesthesia

 After surgery, your body may not absorb all the nutrients it needs, making malnutrition or vitamin and mineral deficiency more likely.
 Vitamin and mineral supplements are needed to prevent this.